NelsonCaseStudy-Hero@2x.jpeg

 How it came together

 Nelson Energy Center’s story, like Invenergy’s as a whole, is a story of transition.
 It began when we purchased the half-completed facility in 2004 from a bankruptcy proceeding, where 1,000 construction workers had been put out of work.
 Resuming construction in 2013, the 600-megawatt natural-gas combined-cycle project, located in Lee County, Illinois, achieved its commercial operation date in May 2015.
+Invenergy later completed a 380-megawatt expansion at Nelson Energy Center that achieved commercial operations in 2023.

 What sets it apart

-At the time Nelson was built, crews installed state-of-the-art, combustion and steam turbines to help maximize the site’s energy output and efficiency while also reducing its emissions.
+At the time Nelson was built, crews installed state-of-the-art combustion and steam turbines to help maximize the site’s energy output and efficiency while also reducing its emissions.
 Nelson also has an on-site water treatment plant to help purify the water the site uses.

 What's the impact

-As well as bringing clean energy to Lee County and the surrounding areas, Nelson Energy Center’s construction employed 350 workers, and the site is operated and maintained by more than two dozen full-time employees.
+Nelson Energy Center’s construction employed 350 workers, and the site is operated and maintained by more than two dozen full-time employees.
 Nelson and its expansion generate enough energy to power more than 379,000 homes annually, and the project has invested more than $990,000 into the community through state and local taxes, as well as more than $3.7 million in wages and benefits.

 Clean Energy